 When you are seeking to obtain a divorce in Virginia and there are minor children involved, you need to consider the effects of the divorce on the children both during and after the legal proceedings.
 It is important to keep in mind that while the children do not have a say in whether or not their parents separate or divorce, their lives will be strongly affected by it.
 As a result, the court will often attempt to minimize the effects of the parents’ separation on the children’s home life, their community life, and their education wherever possible.
 The best interests of the child are always going to be essential to any determination of legal or physical custody.
-It is important for the parents to keep in mind their children’s best interests as they are going through the divorce proceedings, and a Virginia custody attorney with experience in a variety of cases will be helpful to make sure all factors of child custody are taken into consideration.
+It is important for the parents to keep in mind their children’s best interests as they are going through the divorce proceedings, and a seasoned custody attorney with experience in a variety of cases will be helpful to make sure all factors of child custody are taken into consideration.

 How Child Custody is Determined

 Virginia laws regarding parenting rights and parenting obligations to support children are gender neutral, meaning that both natural parents have the same rights and obligations to their children.
 In determining how custody should be structured, the court is required to consider the best interests of the child.
 While the court will consider many factors and circumstances that may be presented by the parents, the courts are often swayed by a schedule that is less disruptive to children, so as to minimize the effects of the divorce on the child.